smillane/KalyptoFrontend/README.md

 Work in progress.

+Currently working on:
+- adding button to add stock to list

 add SEC documents using edgar

 if query not found, add logic to not save to db, and return 404 not found page.